tmastersmart/gmrs_live/README.md

 https://aprs.fi/ These are aprs stations but you cant use station numbers from this map.

-Once you have a station id edit the file

-nano config.php

 add your station ID.
 Select how much data you want only temp or temp hum rain wind.
 The temp data is more accurate than the stock script which does not allow you to pick the station.